agmcarthur/rutgers2019/README.md

 *CARD:Shark Highlighted PubMed Identifiers*

 * Leeds JA, et al. 2014.
 J. Antimicrob.
 Chemother.
-69(1):41-4 *In vitro* selection, via serial passage, of *Clostridium difficile* mutants with reduced susceptibility to fidaxomicin or vancomycin. [https://www.ncbi.nlm.nih.gov/pubmed/23887866](PMID 23887866)
+69(1):41-4 *In vitro* selection, via serial passage, of *Clostridium difficile* mutants with reduced susceptibility to fidaxomicin or vancomycin.
+[PMID 23887866](https://www.ncbi.nlm.nih.gov/pubmed/23887866)

 > Question #11.
 Pick one paper that interests you and decide how it would be added to CARD, specifically what type of Detection Model and where it would connect to the Antibiotic Resistance Ontology?